 We’re sure you don’t do that though.
 Instead, you’re more likely to suffer from general failure, which given that the clutch is a wear and tear part, is unavoidable.
 But what are the signs that your clutch is going?

-Signs your clutch needs replacing
+When a clutch needs replacing

 You’ll know if your clutch is slipping because it simply won’t drive, or it will, but very slowly and at about 5,000rpm.

 As such, it may mean the engine has to be lifted, or dropped lower depending on the car, to make enough space to crack the gearbox and engine apart.
-This means lots of time.
+This takes lots of time.

 If your car is front-wheel drive, the chances are (unless you drive an old Audi A4) the engine is transverse, meaning it runs the across the car rather than along it.

 That means everything is crammed into a much smaller space, so it’s a lot harder to work on.
-It could be double the time of a clutch change in a rear-wheel drive car.
+It could be double the time of a clutch change in a rear-wheel-drive car.

 So, if your clutch does go, don’t get annoyed thinking the garage is trying to pull the wool over your eyes.
 It’s a big, labour-intensive job.